 Undergraduate Seminar: Art and Evolution

-Upper Division Seminar: A) Europe and Mediterranean, C) Americas; III) 1800-present.
 This course explores the profound effect of evolutionary theory on modern art in Europe and the United States.
-Artists explored new ideas about sexual selection, the struggle for existence, the relationship between humans and animals, the expression of the emotions, metamorphosis in nature, and the purpose of beauty.
-Classes will focus on diverse case studies including Frederick Church’s landscape paintings, Odilon Redon’s symbolist prints, Louis Sullivan’s architectural ornament, and Gustav Klimt’s art nouveau decoration.
-During the semester we will consider the theories of evolutionists such as Charles Darwin and discuss questions of aesthetics, race, colonialism, gender, and sexuality.
+Artists explored new ideas about the struggle for existence, the relationship between humans and other animals, sexual selection, the purpose of beauty, the expression of the emotions, degeneration, extinction, religion, and ecology.
+Classes will focus on diverse case studies including landscape art, symbolist prints, sculptures of the human body, and art nouveau ornament.
+We will also consider the contributions of visual culture to evolutionary discourses through caricature, photography, illustration, and exhibition displays.
+During the semester we will study the theories of evolutionists such as Charles Darwin and discuss questions of aesthetics, race, colonialism, gender, and sexuality.